christiamenrique/new_react_ecom/README.md

 * I use a mac for all this cammands some of them may be different for others brands.

 ## Most used NPM commands
-* npm init -- Install json packages
+* npm init -- Initialize json packages
 * npm install -- Install the node modules
 * npm install mocha -- Install mocha
 * npm install chai -- Install chai